tidynest/hypr-keybind-manager/README.md

 - Updates all UI panels (keybind list, details, conflicts)

 **Use Case**:
-- Edit config in Neovim/VSCode while GUI is open
+- Edit config in your text editor while GUI is open
 - Run scripts that modify `hyprland.conf`
 - GUI always shows current state of the file